sendbird/SendBird-Desk-SDK-JavaScript/README.md

 ## Confirm end of chat

 Confirm end of chat message is initiated from the agent to inquire closure of ticket.
-The message has 3 states which are `WAITING`, `CONFIRMED`, `DECLIEND`.
+The message has 3 states which are `WAITING`, `CONFIRMED`, `DECLINED`.
 When agent sends confirm end of chat message, its state is set to `WAITING`.
 Customer can answer to the inquiry as `YES` or `NO` which leads to `CONFIRMED` state and `DECLINED` state accordingly.
 You can check the state by looking `message.data`.
 The format looks like below:

 ```js
 {